Yahoo shares rise as board meets and considers sale of Web business

 "Realizing value is far from assured, however," Pivotal analyst Brian Wieser wrote in a note.
 "The big question is whether anyone would actually show up with a meaningful bid."

-The Wall Street Journal said potential bidders could include Verizon and IAC/InterActiveCorp.
+The Wall Street Journal said potential bidders could include Verizon and IAC/InterActiveCorp IACI.O.
 A source familiar with Verizon's thinking said currently there were no talks between the companies.
 IAC did not immediately respond to a request for comment.

 The Journal, which first reported that Yahoo might sell its Internet business, also reported on Tuesday that the board meeting would discuss how to proceed with the spinoff of the company's 15 percent stake in Alibaba, worth more than $30 billion if held separately.

-Yahoo's Internet business has been struggling to boost revenue from ad sales in the face of stiff competition from Alphabet Inc's Google and Facebook Inc.
+Yahoo's Internet business has been struggling to boost revenue from ad sales in the face of stiff competition from Alphabet Inc's (GOOGL.O) Google and Facebook Inc (FB.O).

-While Yahoo's share price has more than doubled and widely outperformed the broader stock market since Mayer took over as president and CEO in July 2012, much of the long upward trajectory was funded by an aggressive share buyback program and its stakes in Alibaba and Yahoo Japan.
+While Yahoo's share price has more than doubled and widely outperformed the broader stock market since Mayer took over as president and CEO in July 2012, much of the long upward trajectory was funded by an aggressive share buyback program and its stakes in Alibaba and Yahoo Japan (4689.T).

 Mayer's engineering background served her well in research and development, said Martin Pyykkonen, managing director of Internet, media and entertainment equity research with Rosenblatt Securities Inc.